Chaotic and Thermal Aspects in the Highly Excited String S-Matrix

 \item {\it How do the $HES$ amplitudes probe thermalization?} The notion of thermalization is emergent upon a suitable coarse-graining.
 In interacting quantum theories this notion is codified independent of any coarse-graining in the form of the Eigenstate Thermalization Hypothesis (ETH) \cite{Sred}.
 In its original form ETH is a statement about the matrix element of a local operator computed between two energy eigenstates having finite energy density :

 In the above expression $\bar{E} = ( E_a + E_b)/2$ and $\omega = E_a - E_b$.
 Furthermore $R_{ab}$ is an antisymmetric random matrix, $f_O(\omega)$ is smooth function which contains information on thermal scales, and the suppressing factor $S_{\bar{E}}$ is the entropy computed at the average energy.
 The diagonal piece $O_{th}$ is the thermal expectation value of the observable corresponding to the temperature $\beta$ such that : $\bar{E} = \text{tr} \left( H e^{-\beta H} \right).$ ETH finds a natural place in the context of RMT \cite{ETH-Chaos}.
-The smooth function $f_O(\omega)$ as shown in \cite{MS}, from analyticity of the thermal Euclidean separated two point function, at large $|\omega|$, is bounded from below by $\exp\left( - \beta |\omega|/ 4 \right)$.
-Here $\beta$ once again is determined through $\bar{E}$.
+The smooth function $f_O(\omega)$ as shown in \cite{MS}, from analyticity of the thermal Euclidean separated two point function, at intermediate $|\omega|$ decays exponentially, bounded from below by $\exp\left( - \beta |\omega|/ 4 \right)$.
 Additionally, as $\omega \rightarrow 0$, $f_O(\omega)$ approaches a non-zero constant, and stays uniform at parametrically low frequencies \cite{Richter:2020bkf}.
 It is through these matrix element structures that an effective thermal description emerges for the eigenstates.

 \begin{enumerate}